LawlessXD/golf-club/README.md

 Grange Castle Golf Club was selected as the existing official website is not mobile user friendly.

 ![Am I Responsive Image](https://github.com/LawlessXD/golf-club/blob/master/assets/images/AmIResponsive.JPG "Am I Responsive")

+***

+## UX

+The objective of this website is to provide information to members of the public about the golf course, where the course is located and cost to play a game of golf.
+The site also provides information on the membership options available and a call to action button on the homepage to become a member.